Anshul619/HLD-System-Designs/src/DesignComponents/TypeScript.md

 `ts-node example.ts`

 # Explain Decorators in TypeScript.
-- A Decorator is a special kind of declaration that can be applied to classes, methods, accessor, property, or parameter.
+- A Decorator is a special kind of declaration that can be applied to class, methods, accessor, property, or parameter etc.
 - Decorators are functions that are prefixed `@expression` symbol, where expression must evaluate to a function that will be called at runtime with information about the decorated declaration.

 # References